pscedu/singularity-tiger/CONTRIBUTING.md

 # Windows
 his site can be developed on Windows, however a few potential gotchas need to be kept in mind
 1. Regular expressions.
-Windows uses \r\n for line endings, while Unix based systems use \n.
-Therefore when working on Regular Expressions, use \r?\n instead of \n in order to support both environments.
+Windows uses `\r\n` for line endings, while Unix based systems use `\n`.
+Therefore when working on Regular Expressions, use `\r?\n` instead of `\n` in order to support both environments.
 The Node.js os.EOL property can be used to get an OS-specific end-of-line marker.
 2. Paths.
-Windows systems use \ for the path separator, which would be returned by path.join and others.
-You could use path.posix, path.posix.join etc and the slash module, if you need forward slashes - like for constructing URLs - or ensure your code works with either.
+Windows systems use `\` for the path separator, which would be returned by `path.join` and others.
+You could use `path.posix`, `path.posix.join`, etc. and the slash module, if you need forward slashes - like for constructing URLs - or ensure your code works with either.
 3. Bash.
 Not every Windows developer has a terminal that fully supports Bash, so it's generally preferred to write scripts in JavaScript instead of Bash.

 # Support